 If you have dilated cardiomyopathy, these self-care strategies may help you manage your symptoms:

-Quit smoking.
-Your doctor can give you advice on what methods can help you stop.
+- Quit smoking.
+Your doctor can give you advice on what methods can help you stop smoking.

-Eat a heart-healthy diet.
-Eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol, saturated fats and trans fats is good for your heart.
+- Eat a heart-healthy diet.
+This includes eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol, saturated fats and trans fats.
 Ask your doctor for a referral to a dietitian if you need help planning your diet.